Table of Contents:

 Aptly is a complete solution for Debian repository management, including mirroring, snapshots and publication.

-It uses a local pool and database and provides cloud storage options for publishing ready-to-serve repositories.
-Aptly also provides a full-featured CLI client and an almost complete REST API, only missing mirroring support.
+It uses an internal, locally-stored package pool and database, and provides cloud storage options for publishing ready-to-serve repositories.
+Aptly also provides a full-featured CLI client and an almost complete REST API.
 It could therefore run either directly on the same server as OBS, or on a different one.
+The REST API misses mirroring support for now, so these features can only be used from the command-line client.

 Package import and repository publication are separate operations:

-- The package is first imported to the local pool and associated to the requested repository in a single operation
+- The package is first imported to the internal package pool and associated to the requested repository in a single operation

 - When all required packages are imported, the repository can be published atomically